benelsen/covid19lu/README.md

 - `deaths_transfer`

   patients transferred to Luxembourg that died.
-(Not included in the `deaths` column)
+(Not included in the `deaths` column of this data set.)

 - `critical_transfer`

   patients transferred to Luxembourg that are in intensive care.
-(Not included in the `critical` column)
+(Not included in the `critical` column of this data set.)

+- `hospitalized_transfer`

+  patients transferred to Luxembourg that are hospitalized.
+(Not included in the `hospitalized` column of this data set.)

 - `state`